Lightstreamer/Lightstreamer-lib-client-haxe/README.md

 ### Haxe set up

+> [!WARNING]
+> On Windows, we strongly recommend installing Haxe via the Windows Subsystem for Linux (WSL).
+WSL provides a native Linux environment right on your Windows machine, perfectly aligning with Haxe's Unix-based ecosystem.
+This approach simplifies package management and enhances tool integration, resulting in a more robust and reliable development experience.

 To set up a Haxe 4.3.4 development environment, first you need to install the following tools:

 - [node.js 22+](https://nodejs.org) and npm CLI (which is bundled with node.js)